DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Introduction

 To train a robust artifact detector, it is essential to collect comprehensive data.
 RichHF~\cite{liang2024rich} and PAL4VST~\cite{zhang2023perceptual} provide dense artifact annotations.
 However, we identify severe data-imbalance issues -- overwhelming positive samples on specific categories (\textit{e.g.,} hands are usually wrong).
 Training on them leads to a high false positive rate of the artifact detector in these categories (\textit{e.g.,} predict artifacts for every hand even when correct).
 Therefore, we develop a class-balancing strategy to collect additional data to balance negative and positive artifact samples.
 Using this strategy, we established a human-in-the-loop pipeline to collect and label images synthesized by various diffusion models.
 Hard cases are meticulously labeled by human annotators to ensure accurate target signals, while easier cases are auto-labeled~\cite{depth_anything_v1} by the trained artifact detector using a specially designed augmentation strategy.
 Together, these efforts result in a robust artifact detector trained on 1M+ samples.

-After developing a robust artifact detector, we treat the diffusion model with supervision from the artifact detector.
-The diagnosed artifacts are artifact confidence maps, where each pixel’s value represents the confidence (or probability) of artifact presence, which we aim to minimize.
-Therefore, we prompt a trainable diffusion model to synthesize images, detect artifact maps using the artifact detector, and directly back-propagate the gradients by minimizing the artifact confidence of each pixel of the synthesized images back to the diffusion model.
+After training a robust artifact detector, we treat the diffusion model with its feedback.
+The detector predicts confidence maps, where each pixel’s value represents the confidence (or probability) of artifact presence, which we aim to minimize.
+Specifically, we prompt the to-optimize diffusion model to synthesize images, detect artifact maps using the artifact detector, and directly back-propagate the gradients by minimizing the artifact confidence of each pixel of the synthesized images back to the diffusion model.
 This method leverages the pixel-level information in artifact-prone areas, allowing precise treating (or penalizing) of the diffusion model to make the model try to avoid these artifacts in the future.
-This diagnose-then-treat diagram could also seamlessly accommodate original diffusion losses as an auxiliary loss to regularize the model.
+At the same time, this training paradigm seamlessly accommodates the original diffusion loss, which we leverage as a regularization to alleviate model collapse.

 To the best of our knowledge, \method is the first approach to use pixel-level feedback for tuning image diffusion models.
 Tuned on limited prompts, the diffusion model generates fewer artifacts of similar types on unseen prompts while maintaining the quality.
 It's also applicable to other methods such as DreamBooth~\cite{ruiz2023dreambooth}.
-Our contributions are summarized as follows: \begin{itemize} \item We propose \method, the first approach to use pixel-level feedback to tune image diffusion models to reduce artifacts using a diagnose-then-treat design. \item To diagnose artifacts, we train a robust artifact detector by using a careful class-balance strategy and scaling up the data with human-in-the-loop. \item To treat artifacts, we supervise the diffusion model with the artifact detector to minimize the per-pixel confidence of synthesized images. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose \method, the first approach to use pixel-level feedback to tune image diffusion models to reduce artifacts using a diagnose-then-treat design. \item To diagnose artifacts, we train a robust artifact detector by using a careful class-balance strategy and scaling up the data with human-in-the-loop. \item To treat artifacts, we explore different solutions to leverage the artifact map to provide per-pixel feedback and an optional regularization term to alleviate early collapse. \end{itemize}